true-og/OldCombatMechanics-OG/README.md

 ./gradlew build

-then move it to your plugin directory in your server root.
+After that, move it to your plugin directory in your server root from build/libs/OldCombatMechanics.jar.

 ## Contributions